MetehanBolat/ghostapp-ha/README.md

 ### How to enable monitoring
 - https://www.codeisahighway.com/configure-application-insights-for-your-ghost-blog-running-node-js-on-azure/
-- Base docker image must be updated to active Application Insights telemetry for node.js application
+- Base docker image must be updated to activate Application Insights telemetry for node.js application